-- (iv) for on-board components of the SESAR system, of RIS, of VTMIS and of ITS for the road sector: 20% of the eligible costs, up to a combined ceiling of 5% of the budgetary resources referred to in point (a) of Article 5(1) of the CEF Regulation; - (v) for actions to support the development of motorways of the sea: 30% of the eligible costs; - (vi) for secure parking on the road core network: 20% of the eligible costs.
+- (i) for land-based components of the ERTMS, of the SESAR system, of RIS and of VTMIS: 50% of the eligible costs; - (ii) for land-based components of ITS for the road sector: 20% of the eligible costs; - (iii) for on-board components of ERTMS: 50% of the eligible costs; - (iv) for on-board components of the SESAR system, of RIS, of VTMIS and of ITS for the road sector: 20% of the eligible costs, up to a combined ceiling of 5% of the budgetary resources referred to in point (a) of Article 5(1) of the CEF regulation; - (v) for actions to support the development of motorways of the sea: 30% of the eligible costs; - (vi) for secure parking on the road core network: 20% of the eligible costs.

-The above funding rates may be increased by up to 10 percentage points for actions with synergies between at least two of the sectors covered by the CEF Regulation.
+The above funding rates may be increased by up to 10 percentage points for actions with synergies between at least two of the sectors covered by the CEF regulation.

-10.2 For the Cohesion envelope of the CEF58
+10.2 For the Cohesion envelope of the CEF45